-We are pleased to offer one of the most advanced telemetry monitoring programs in Colorado tucked inside our 16-bed Intensive Care and Step Down Unit.
-Our Step Down Unit is for patients who are too ill to be on a regular Medical or Surgical Unit, but are not so ill that they require Intensive Care.
+We offer one of the most advanced telemetry monitoring programs in the region within a 16-bed Intensive Care and Step Down Unit.
+Our Step Down Unit is for patients who are too ill to be on a regular Medical Surgical Unit, but are not so ill that they require Intensive Care.

 Comfort and Care Top Priority at PVMC

-At PVMC we go to great lengths to bring you quality, personalized care.
-With this in mind, your physician or on-call partner will care for you (not an unfamiliar doctor).
+We go to great lengths to bring you quality, personalized care.
 Your nurse may be your neighbor, or someone you know from the community or from prior trips to the hospital.
-The personal interactions and friendships built here set us apart from other ICU units in metro area hospitals.
+The personal interactions and friendships built here set us a part from other ICU units in metro area hospitals.